top1944/duckuments/docs/17_setup/2_0_7_rc_control_from_remote.md

 You should be able to drive the vehicle with joystick just like the last example.
 Note that remotely launching nodes from your laptop doesn't mean that the nodes are running on your laptop.
-They are still running on the Raspberry PI in this case.
+They are still running on the Raspberry Pi in this case.

 See also: For more information about `roslaunch`, see [](#roslaunch).